Published

 • No drop side cribs

-Jess advises avoiding these crib features to prevent little hands and feet from getting stuck, and to make sure clothing doesn't get snagged.
+Jess advises avoiding these crib features to prevent little hands and feet from getting stuck and to prevent clothing from getting snagged.

 When should I stop using a crib?

-Jess suggests waiting as long as you can before transitioning your child out of the crib since young toddlers are still learning impulse control (which is required for staying put in bed).
-If your child attempts to climb out of the crib and it becomes unsafe, it's time to switch to a bed for their safety.
-In most cases, Jess advises waiting until children are 3 years before making the transition.
+“Wait as long as you can before transitioning your child out of the crib,” says Jess.
+“Young toddlers are still learning impulse control, which is required for staying put in bed.”
+If your child attempts to climb out of the crib and it becomes unsafe, switch to a bed for their safety.
+In most cases, wait until your child is three before making the transition.

 Are bedtime routines important?

-Yes!
-Bedtime routines can signal to your baby that it's time for sleep.
-It’s also a great way to bond and connect with your child.
+Bedtime routines can signal to your baby that it's time for sleep and it’s also a great way to bond and connect with your child.

 What are some safe sleep practices?